Osterie/IDATA-2304-Project/protocol.md

 ## The architecture
-TODO - READ THROUGH THIS (MABYE I SHOULD BE MORE SPECIFIC?, ADD PICTURES OF THE ARCHITECTURE?
-UML DIAGRAMS?)

-Note: show the general architecture of your network.
-Which part is a server?
-Who are clients?
-Do you have one or several servers?
-Perhaps include a picture here.

 **Clients**
 Clients are the nodes that initiate communication with the server to send requests and receive responses.